shawnyu5/debate_dragon_2.0/README.md

 ## Development

-The bot requires a `config.json` to get environment variables.
+The bot requires a `config.json` to set environment variables.
 Refer to `config.example.jsonc` for all values needed in `config.json`.

 **Note** the actual config should be a json file.
 The `config.example.jsonc` is `jsonc` only to allow comments